 2. Relevance

-Does it answer the actual user intent rather than producing something merely fluent?
+Does it answer the user’s actual intent rather than producing something merely fluent?

 3. Completeness

-Does it include the important parts, especially in summarization, analysis, or review tasks?
+Does it include the important points, especially in summarization, analysis, and review tasks?

 4. Format compliance

-Does it follow the required schema, JSON structure, bullet format, or response template?
+Does it follow the required schema, JSON structure, bullet pattern, or response template?

 5. Stability

-Does quality stay reasonably consistent across similar inputs?
+Does quality remain reasonably consistent across similar inputs?

-Early on, human review is extremely important.
-People are still the fastest way to notice what feels wrong, misleading, or unhelpful.
+Early on, human review is incredibly valuable.
+People are still the fastest way to notice what feels misleading, off-tone, incomplete, or operationally risky.

 - accuracy over a fixed question set